-The interest rate decision from Switzerland and industrial output from euro area are due on Thursday, headlining a light day for the European economic news.
+Interest rate decision from the European Central Bank is due on Thursday, headlining a busy day for the European economic news.

 The total value of all building work in New Zealand climbed a seasonally adjusted 1.6 percent on quarter in the second quarter of 2015, Statistics New Zealand said on Thursday - coming in at NZ$4.061 billion.